Republicof1/TweetClip/runnable/Data/readme.txt

 It was built to support work on twitter data, but will work with any json data.

 It can handle very large data files (200,000+ tweets) on average this will require at least 1gb working memory.

+It can handle multiple data files per run - must all use the same clipping mode and config file

 ==============================